 Visiting the southern part of the US can sometimes mean a lot of fried chicken and fried food, but lo and behold the south has made room for vegan cuisine.
-When in Savannah, try their plant-based food at the Fox and Fig Cafe, a premier vegan cafe that features locally roasted PERC coffee.
+If you’re looking for good restaurants in Savannah that serve vegan dishes, try the food at Fox and Fig Cafe, a premier vegan cafe that also features locally roasted PERC coffee.
 Some of their best sellers include the American Drip Bottomless Cup, Plant Food Plank, and the Kale Pesto Pizza among many other crowd favorites.
 Experience Savannah’s southern take on fusion vegan food, and enjoy healthy food delivered with Southern hospitality and charm.

 Fox and Fig Cafe

 Address: 321 Habersham St., Savannah, GA 31401

 Opening hours: 8:00 am to 9:00 pm, Sundays to Mondays

 If you’re the type of traveler who can’t resist the appetizing smell of barbeque, make plans to eat at Wiley’s Championship BBQ.
 Although the meat and the type of charcoal are important, some cooks claim that the secret is in the sauce, and this award-winning restaurant can back that up!
 Their barbeque sauce comes in original and tangy, and you can buy them by the bottle.
 Pair your pulled pork or rack of St. Louis ribs with a side of potato salad, mac and cheese, or sweet potato casserole.
 Wrap up a satisfying meal with something sweet and order a peach cobbler or a slice of peanut butter pie.